 Your carbon footprint is your individual total carbon emissions, or how much extra carbon you put into the atmosphere through your actions, choices and lifestyle.

 Many factors contribute to your carbon footprint, from the transport you use to the food you eat, so quantifying it can be difficult at best, impossible at worst.

 But while there are no hard and fast rules agreed upon, there are some common factors and measurements that you can use to determine your carbon footprint, including our carbon footprint calculator at the bottom of this guide.

 This is important because, once you measure your carbon footprint, you can use it to compare and hopefully reduce your carbon output.
 According to government data, residential properties accounted for 17% of the CO2 produced in 2022, so lower CO2 production from households will make a big difference to our overall carbon footprint.

 There are some common tips and tricks that can help you make a quick and lasting dent:

 The home is often where you can make the largest impact on your carbon footprint.

-Have you ever considered switching to a 'renewable energy plan'?
-Although not always the cheapest deals on the market, they do guarantee a certain amount of your energy is produced using sustainable methods.
+Have you ever considered switching to a renewable energy plan?
+Although they're not always the cheapest deals on the market, they do guarantee a certain amount of your energy is produced using sustainable methods.